ryrob30/mobile-services.en/help/ios/ios-ext/ios-ext.md

 1. Open the **[!UICONTROL Capabilities]** tab of the extension's target, enable **[!UICONTROL App Groups]**, and select the app group that you added in step 4 of *Configuring the Containing App* above.

-1. In your [!DNL InterfaceController], set the app group in [!DNL awakeWithContext:] before making any other interactions with the Adobe Mobile library:
+1. In your InterfaceController, set the app group in `awakeWithContext:` before making any other interactions with the Adobe Mobile library:

    ```objective-c
    [ADBMobile